 As you’re deciding on what stats to keep track of, beware of misleading metrics and counterproductive goals.
 While you want some benchmarks on things like time to reply, and replies to resolve, getting too aggressive here can cause more issues than it solves.
 Some bigger companies track things like call time and tickets answered, which can lead to a pretty terrible customer experience.
 Keep your focus on customer happiness, set attainable goals, and you’ll notice a big difference in customer satisfaction and churn.

-Thinking about selling your SaaS?
+Thinking about selling your profitable business?

 4. Not digging deeper on cancellations to understand churn and get win backs.

 Figuring out why customers are canceling each month is crucial.
 You can guess all you want about why people are leaving, but the best — and most enlightening — way to gather that information is to simply ask customers in a cancellation survey.

 Being mindful of how you roll out the survey is key, though.
 After all, these people were ultimately not completely satisfied with your product or service.

 Many SaaS companies will offer a survey with pre-populated drop-downs when a customer cancels.
 However, this is the quickest way to pigeon hole yourself.
 The answers in the drop-downs are typically reasons why founders assume their customers have canceled, which doesn’t leave room for customers to offer transparent, honest feedback.